Tieno/SlimPackage/README.markdown

 	}

 ### 2. incorporated [Slim-Extras](https://github.com/codeguy/Slim-Extras)/TwigView.php
-This is an extension to get the Slim framework to work with Twig templating engine
+This is an extension to get the Slim framework working with Twig templating engine

 #### 2.1 To the TwigView extension the following adjustments were made